Rougham Control Tower Aviation Museum hero 1500x390

 Memories of Rougham Airfield and The 94th Bombardment Group (H) written by Cliff Hall and Masters of The Air by Donald L Miller are available to buy from The Apex Tourism Information Centre.

-For more information download The Friendly Invasion souvenir publication, with forewords by HRH Prince William, The Duke of Cambridge, and Tom Hanks.
+For more information download The Friendly Invasion souvenir publication, with forewords by HRH Prince William, The Duke of Cambridge, Tom Hanks, and Author of Masters of The Air Dr Donald L. Miller.

 Related Posts